PokerStars USA represents the global online poker giant’s three seperate online poker sites active in the United States.

 Although PokerStars in the US is currently live in three states, there is no shared liquidity between the sites.
 The current legislation on the federal level does not yet allow for this, so the room continues to operate within confines of individual states.

 Changes are on the horizon, though, and we are likely to see the PokerStars US network go live in full capacity in the near future.
-If the latest court decision regarding the Wire Act is upheld, there will be no real obstacles for the site to create an interstate network, combining player pools from all states it currently operates in.
+With the DOJ passing on the opportunity to appeal the court decision reverting the Wire Act interpretation to encompass only sports betting, the future of interstate poker looks very bright.

 As of May 2021, PokerStars in the USA operates three state-regulated rooms.
 These are: